MattKuhn123/MattKuhn123.github.io/_posts/2025-12-03-tradeoffs.markdown

 All code is destined to change as the world around it changes.
 When the time comes to change _this_ code _(for whatever reason that might be)_, will any of the adjacent functionality break?

 Simpler code tends to be safer to change, so I might suggest that there is a correlation between simplicity and correctness _over time_.
+Considering this, the first sample might be a bit better.

 ### Efficiency